Fed's Harker says it's time to 'think about thinking about' tapering

 June 2 (Reuters) - As the U.S. economy continues to recover from the coronavirus crisis and the labor market rebounds, it may be time for Federal Reserve policymakers to start thinking about the best way to slow the pace of its asset purchases, Philadelphia Fed Bank President Patrick Harker said on Wednesday.

-"We’re planning to keep the federal funds rate low for long," Harker said during remarks prepared for a virtual event.
+"We're planning to keep the federal funds rate low for long," Harker said at a virtual event held as part of the Women in Housing and Finance Policy Luncheon.
 "But it may be time to at least think about thinking about tapering our $120 billion in monthly Treasury bond and mortgage-backed securities purchases."

 Harker said he expects the U.S. economy to grow by 7% this year and at a slower pace of about 3% in 2022.
 The policymaker said he expects job creation to pick up over the next several months and that the labor market could return to pre-pandemic trends by next summer.